opnfv/netready/docs/requirements/use_cases/multiple_backends.rst

 Neutron, we identify the following gaps:

-[MB-GAP1] Limited support for multiple back-ends
+* **[MB-GAP1] Limited support for multiple back-ends**
-'''''''''''''''''''''''''''''''''''''''''''''''

   As pointed out above, the Neutron core plugin mechanism only allows for one active plugin at a time.
 The ML2 plugin allows for running multiple mechanism drivers in parallel, however, successful inter-working strongly depends on the individual driver.

   Moreover, the ML2 plugin and its API is - by design - very layer 2 focused.
 For NFV networking use cases beyond layer 2, for instance L3VPNs, a more flexible API is required.

 Conclusion